Skip to main content

 Why State Rules Matter for Tank Selection

-A polyethylene septic tank that ships compliant in Texas might fail inspection in Florida because Florida requires a multi-chamber configuration and outlet filter that Texas does not.
+A polyethylene septic tank that ships compliant in Texas can fail inspection in Florida, because Florida requires a multi-chamber configuration and outlet filter that Texas does not.
 A California Tier 1 installation may need anti-buoyancy anchoring that a Colorado install doesn't.
-The tank body is largely similar state-to-state — it's the specification details (number of chambers, outlet filter, anchor straps, manway size, vent configuration) that vary.
+The tank body is largely similar state to state — it's the specification details (number of compartments, outlet filter, anchor straps, manway size, vent configuration) that vary, and those details are exactly what an inspector checks.

 When you order from OneSource, we verify your state's requirements against the specific tank configuration before shipment.
-This is not an automatic service offered by every tank reseller.
+That is not an automatic service offered by every tank reseller.

 Getting Started

 1. Identify your state and county.
-Follow a state link above, or contact our team with your ZIP code.
+Open your state guide above, or contact our team with your ZIP code.

 2. Call your local permit office.
-Every state defers to county or local-agent administration for the actual permit.
+Nearly every state defers to county or local-agent administration for the actual permit.
 Confirm current fees, timelines, and any county-specific requirements.

 3. Get your site evaluation.
 A soils or perc test (depending on state) locks in your system design before you order the tank.

-4. Order the tank with state-specific configuration.
-Anchor straps, outlet filter, chamber count, manway size.
-Call us with the permit number and we'll ship the exact spec.
+4. Order the tank with the state-specific configuration.
+Anchor straps, outlet filter, compartment count, manway size.
+Call us with the permit number and we'll ship the exact spec, with freight quoted to your ZIP.